On Lusztig's asymptotic Hecke algebra for $\mathrm{SL}_2$: Formulas for the map

 The first thing is again to calculate the coefficients $b_w$ such that $\tilde{f}=\sum_{w\in\tilde{W}}b_wC'_w$.
 For coefficients $b_{s_0s_1}$, we see that instances of $C'_w$ are contributed by the $C$- and $D$-type terms starting from $m=n$, and that, for length reasons, almost all the contributions cancel, leaving just $-qq^{-n}$.
 The type $A$ terms contribute starting from $m=n$, and the type $B$ terms, from $m=n+1$.
 For the same reason, only the first instance of $C'_{(s_0s_1)^n}$ coming from $T_{(s_0s_1)^n}$ fails to cancel, so that $b_{(s_0s_1)^n}=q^n(-1-q)$.

 No terms $C'_{(s_1s_0)^n}$ appear.
 Indeed, $A$- and $B$-type terms both begin contributing at $m=n$, but have contributions with opposite signs.
 The same goes for $C$- and $D$-type terms, which both start contributing from $m=n+1$.
-For exactly the same reasons (except the $A$ and $B$-type terms start to contribute at $m=n+1$ as well).
+For exactly the same reasons (except the $A$ and $B$-type terms start to contribute at $m=n+1$ as well), no terms $C'_{s_1(s_0s_n)^n}$ appear.

 For $b_{s_0(s_1s_0)^n}$, the $A$-type terms contribute from $m=n$ onwards, and the $B$-type terms, from $m=n+1$.
 All contributions except the first cancel, leaving $q^{-n+\frac{1}{2}}$.
 The type $C$ and $D$ terms contribute from $m=n+1$ and $=n+2$, respectively, with opposite signs as usual.
 Their contribution simplifies to $qq^{-n-\frac{3}{2}}$, making $b_{s_0(s_1s_0)^n}=q^{-n}(q^{\frac{1}{2}}+q^{-\frac{1}{2}})$.